Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

-In Definition \ref{defannealdeasg} also, we do not care about the order of lines except at time $\beta=0$.
-Note that, in Definition \ref{defannealdasg}, we could have similarly defined the annealed ASG via a coupling with a realization $(L(\beta))_{\beta \geq 0}$ of the environment.
-The line-counting process of the E-ASG is a time-continuous Markov process with values on $\mathbb{N}=\{1,2,...\}$ and infinitesimal rates:
+The line counting process of the annealed E-ASG is a continuous-time Markov process with values on $\mathbb{N}=\{1,2,...\}$ and infinitesimal rates:

-We can see that it is a positive recurrent irreducible Markov chain (see for example Lemma 2.16 of \cite{cordvech} applied with $\theta=0$ and $\mu=\lambda$ times the Dirac mass at $1$).
-In particular it admits a stationary distribution that we denote by $\pi$.
+We can see that it is a positive recurrent irreducible Markov chain (see for example \cite[Lem.~5.2 with $\theta=0$ and $\mu=\lambda \delta_1$]{cordvech}).
+In particular, it admits a stationary distribution that we denote by~$\pi$.
 The probabilities $\pi(k)$ satisfy a recursion formula and the right tail of $\pi$ can be controlled.
 These results are gathered in the following proposition.

 \begin{prop} There are two explicit positive constants $C_1 := C_1(\sigma,\lambda)$ and $C_2 := C_2(\sigma,\lambda)$ such that we have

 \end{prop}